NBISweden/swefreq/README.md

 3. Rename the file `settings_sample.json` into `settings.json` and edit all the values.

-5. If you have `venv` and `pip` installed then you can do the following to install the required Python packages.
+4. If you have `venv` and `pip` available you can do the following to install the required Python packages:

    ```
+   python -m venv venv-folder
-   source /path/to/bin/activate             # activate your virtual environment
+   source /path/to/venv-folder/bin/activate             # activate your virtual environment
    pip install -r /path/to/requrements.txt  # install the required Python packages
    ```